arnob635/MediCloud/README.md

 #Update 2
-database creation has been completed along with schema and work on android frontend as begun activities created for main login screen methods implemented for UI interactions
+database creation has been completed along with schema and work on android frontend has begun activities created for main login screen methods implemented for UI interactions